comagnaw/make-home/README.md

 ## Set-up Powerline Shell
 The bashrc references powerline-shell for formatting `$PS1`.
 The below steps need to be done to install powerline-shell and the supported fonts.

-Update iterm2 Profile to use *12pt Roboto Mono for Powerline*
+Update iterm2 Profile to use *Hack Nerd Font Mono*

 ## Set-up brew update checks and notifications